-Reprogrammings - In FY 2020, we worked closely with agency fiscal officers and the Executive Office of the Mayor to process a total of 193 Operating and Capital reprogramming requests.
+Reprogrammings - In FY 2021, we worked closely with agency fiscal officers and the Executive Office of the Mayor to process a total of 216 Operating and Capital reprogramming requests, of which 49 were sent to Council for approval.

 Grants Management - OBP is the District's central unit responsible for reviewing and approving all requests from agencies to establish and/or modify grant budget authority.
-In FY 2020, OBP processed 663 grant budget modifications, of which 240 required passive approval by the Council.
+In FY 2021, OBP processed 1,420 grant budget modifications, of which 401 required passive approval by the Council.

-Reports - During FY 2020, OBP produced monthly Financial Status Reports on operating budget spending and quarterly reports on capital budget spending, in addition to a variety of reports on such topics as reprogrammings, the Emergency and Contingency Reserve Funds, capital project reconciliations and transfers, and capital-funded FTEs.
-In FY 2020, we produced 52 reports; we published 48, and the remaining 4 were prepared on behalf of the Mayor for transmittal to Congress.
+Reports - During FY 2021, OBP produced monthly Financial Status Reports on operating budget spending and quarterly reports on capital budget spending, in addition to a variety of reports on such topics as reprogrammings, the Emergency and Contingency Reserve Funds, capital project reconciliations and transfers, and capital-funded FTEs.
+In FY 2021, we produced 58 reports and published 54; the remaining 4 were prepared on behalf of the Mayor for transmittal to Congress.
 As we have discussed in prior testimonies, the OCFO website also includes CFOInfo, a web-based application allowing the public to see, among other data, current-year operating Financial Status Report data.
-Federal grant budget and expenditure information and capital project data are also available to the public through CFOInfo.
+Federal grant budget and expenditure information as well as capital project data are also available to the public through CFOInfo.

 - 3. Budget Process Improvements.
-We continue to improve budget processes and management. - OBP implemented a paperless review process, the Automated Budget Chapter System (ABC), for budget chapters, which we are using to prepare the FY 2022 budget books.
-We expanded the ABC system to include a Financial Plan module and an automated process of uploading Performance Plans from the Office of Budget and Performance Management's (OBPM) QuickBase system.
-ABC has dramatically reduced the time it takes to develop agency budget chapters. - On the capital side, we formally closed 40 federal Highway Trust Fund (HTF) projects and one Local transportation project, moving a total budget of more than \$18.9 million back to the HTF master projects and \$36.9 thousand back to local master projects. - OBP has expanded the Capital Asset Replacement Scheduling System (CARSS) to include inventory for the DC Housing Authority.
+We continue to improve budget processes and management. - OBP has implemented a paperless review process, the Automated Budget Chapter System (ABC), for budget chapters, which we are using to prepare the FY 2023 budget books.
+We have expanded the ABC system to include a Financial Plan module and an automated process of uploading Performance Plans from the Office of Budget and Performance Management's (OBPM) QuickBase system.
+ABC has dramatically reduced the time it takes to develop agency budget chapters. - On the capital side, we formally closed 40 federal Highway Trust Fund (HTF) projects and one Local transportation project, moving a total budget of more than \$18.9 million back to the HTF master projects and \$36.9 thousand back to local master projects.

+• OBP has expanded the Capital Asset Replacement Scheduling System (CARSS) to include asset data for the DC Housing Authority.
 Over 316,000 District capital assets are now in CARSS.
+In FY 2022, we plan to expand CARRS to add facility physical need assessments, which will itemize repairs needed for each facility

-FY 2021 Key Program Goals and Initiatives
+FY 2022 Key Program Goals and Initiatives

-Our goal for FY 2021 is to continue to build on our successes, in meeting the Chief Financial Officer's strategic objective of creating a climate of continuous improvement.
+Our goal for FY 2022 is to continue to build on our successes, in meeting the OCFO's strategic objective of creating a climate of continuous improvement.
 OBP's key operational goals are as follows:

-- Work with the Mayor and Council to develop a balanced budget and financial plan for FY 2022; - Work closely with the OCFO's Office of the Chief Information Officer and the team implementing the District Integrated Financial System (DIFS) as they develop the new Oracle-based budget system that will integrate with the core financial system within DIFS; - Continue to ensure the timely development, review, and submission of FRPs. - Continue to manage and improve the use of JIRA, which is a system to manage and track reprogrammings.
-The automated system has improved the former reprogramming process by: - Reducing the time it takes to process these actions; - Increasing transparency of the status of these actions; and - Eliminating or significantly reducing the year-end flurry of a large number of these actions.
+- Work with the Mayor and Council to develop a balanced budget and financial plan for FY 2023; - Work closely with the OCFO's Office of the Chief Information Officer and the team implementing the District Integrated Financial System (DIFS) as they develop the new Oracle-based budget system that will integrate with the core financial system within DIFS; - Continue to ensure the timely development, review, and submission of FRPs. - Continue to manage and improve the use of JIRA, which is a system to manage and track reprogrammings and O-type/Dedicated Taxes budget modifications.
+This automated system has improved the former processes by: - Reducing the time it takes to process these actions; - > Increasing transparency of the status of these actions; and - Eliminating or significantly reducing the year-end flurry of a large number of these actions.